Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/types/camera/introduction.rst

 Your renders will now be limited to the part of scene visible within the render border.
 This can be very useful for reducing render times for quick previews on an area of interest.

-The border can be disabled by disabling the *Border* option in the *Dimensions* panel of the *Render* context or by activating the option again and selecting *Render Border* larger than the camera view.
+The border can be disabled by disabling the *Border* option in the *Dimensions* panel in the *Render* tab or by activating the option again and selecting *Render Border* larger than the camera view.

 .. note:: Anti-Aliasing and blur options with borders